 - A certificate of nomination from a PNP (if you have already received one)

 - A written valid job offer from a Canadian employer (if you already have one)

 - Proof of sufficient funds for travel and resettlement

-Documents needed for Permanent Residence
+What documents are needed for Permanent Residence?

 - Police certificates

 - Birth certificate (this is required if you are declaring dependent children)